UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 Once AV items are shelved in their appropriate location, record the location in ArchivesSpace.
 Visit Technical Services' [Labelling and Putting Stuff Away](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Labelling%20and%20Putting%20Stuff%20Away.md#creating-locations-in-archivesspace) for helpful instructions on how to record AV item locations in ASpace.

 An important distinction to note is that you can add AV locations either in a Resource record or an Accession record in ArchivesSpace.
 Add locations to the Resource record when AV items are described or listed out in the collection finding aid (or are planning to be described by Technical Services).
-When AV materials are not described in a collection finding aid, such as a collection-level finding aid, add AV item locations to the appropriate Accession record.
+When AV items are not described in a collection finding aid, such as a collection-level finding aid, add AV item locations to the appropriate Accession record.

 # Resources